 I planned and booked my Galapagos trip back three years ago just prior to breaking my leg and was unable to go.
 Finally, three years later I made it to this unique volcanic archipelago 1000 km off the coast of Ecuador in the Pacific Ocean.
 The name Galapagos comes from the giant tortoises shell that they thought looked like horse saddles and Galapagos comes from the spanish word for saddle.
 The tortoises are one of the most well known inhabitants of the islands.

 Charles Darwin born February 12th 1809 in Shrewsbury, England sailed in his early twenties around the world on the HMS beagle from 1831 to 1836 with Robert Fitzroy.
 Darwin's grandfather was Joshua Wedgwood of the pottery fame.
 His mother died when he was eight.
 His father was a physician.
-He was not a good student but he tried first medicine then law then finally managed by default to acquired degree in Divinity from Cambridge.
-By chance, Robert Fitzroy asked him to travel with him on the HMS beagle as he was assigned to chart coastal Waters.
-Fitzroy's hobby, or passion was to seek out evidence for literal biblical interpretation of creation and since Darwin was trained for the ministry, he was central to Fitzroy's decision to have him aboard.
+Darwin was not a good student but he tried first medicine then law then finally managed by default to acquire a degree in Divinity from Cambridge.
+By chance, Robert Fitzroy asked him to travel with him on the HMS Beagle as he was assigned to chart coastal Waters.
+Fitzroy's hobby, or passion was to seek out evidence for literal biblical interpretation of creation and since Darwin was trained for the ministry, Fitzroy's decided to have him aboard.
 Darwin was 27 when he returned home to England with many specimens he collected on his travels.
 Darwin was not the one that came up with the concept of evolution because by this time the idea was decades old.
 What Darwin saw was that organisms competed for the same resources and some would do better than others and then pass on this ability to their offspring.
-Darwin never used the phrase 'survival of the fittest' in any of his work.
+Darwin never used the phrase 'survival of the fittest' in any of his works.
 It was an expression coined many years after the publication of Darwin's book the "origin of the species".
 It seems his conclusions were not inspired by him noticing the diversity in the beaks of finches on the Galapagos Islands.
 Although this is the common narrative.
 The ornithologist John Gould was the one that realized the Darwin had found finches with different talents, thus their beaks differed.

 Alfred Wallace came up with the same ideas as Darwin.
 Just a couple of decades later.
 Their ideas were presented together as the Darwin-Wallace presentation.
 Another naturalist name Patrick Matthew said that he came up with principles of natural selection the year Darwin set sail on the Beagle and had his paper published in the "naval timber and aboriculture journal".